martakarass/runstats/README.md

 ### Running statistics

-To better explain the details of running statistics, package's function `runstats.demo(func.name)` allows to visualize how the output of each running statistics method is generated.
-To run the demo, use `func.name` being one of the methods' names:
+To better explain the details of running statistics, package’s function `runstats.demo(func.name)` allows to visualize how the output of each running statistics method is generated.
+To run the demo, use `func.name` being one of the methods’ names:

 1.  `"RunningMean"`,
 2.  `"RunningSd"`,